cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-It is worth noting that the currently most deployed (PKI-free) aPAKE is SRP {{?RFC2945}}, which is open to pre-computation attacks, is inefficient relative to OPAQUE and does not have an elliptic-curve version (it works for RSA).
+It is worth noting that the currently most deployed (PKI-free) aPAKE is SRP {{?RFC2945}}, which is open to pre-computation attacks, is inefficient relative to OPAQUE.
+Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over plain elliptic curves.
 OPAQUE is therefore a suitable replacement.

 OPAQUE's design builds on a line of work initiated in the seminal